 54 Reasons (formerly known as Save The Children) – Specialist Support Service Queensland

 Victim Connect provides counselling and case management services to people living in Queensland who has experienced a violent crime and/or young or adult males who have experienced sexual assault, age14 years and over.
-They are located in Brisbane; Townsville and Mt Isa and can offer state-wide case management support through Face-to-Face (centre based) meeting, some limited outreach, virtual or online meeting, or a phone call.
+They are located in Brisbane, Townsville and Mt Isa and can offer state-wide case management support through Face-to-Face (centre based) meeting, some limited outreach, virtual or online meeting, or a phone call.
 They work in a holistic approach looking at practical, psychological, financial and safety needs.
+Their service is open Monday-Friday 8:30-4:30PM.
+If you would like more information:

 Victim Assist Queensland